ReagentX/imessage-exporter/README.md

 The `imessage_exporter` binary exports iMessage data to `txt` or `html` formats.
 It can also run diagnostics to find problems with the iMessage database.

-Documentation for the app is located [here](imessage-exporter/README.md).
+Documentation for the binary is located [here](imessage-exporter/README.md).

 ## Library